Phoenix Film Festival to showcase independent filmmaking

 (Phoenix Film Festival photos)

-PHOENIX — For Phoenix Film Festival Executive Director Jason Carney, the 25th anniversary of the festival is giving him insight into a quarter-century of Valley filmmaking.
+PHOENIX — For Phoenix Film Festival Executive Director Jason Carney, the 24th anniversary of the festival is giving him insight into nearly a quarter-century of Valley filmmaking.

 “There wasn’t an established film festival in the area, nothing ever stuck,” Carney said.
 “A couple of filmmakers lent them a cubicle to start piecing things together, later my friend Greg asked me to volunteer and I worked my way up.
 Nineteen years later and I’m still doing it.”